LyndonPanton/CSSCalculator/README.md

 > 4. Chose a browser to view the page in

 ### Requirements
-> 1. This game requires a browser
+> 1. This project requires a browser
 > 2. The browser should have Javascript available and enabled for additional effects

 ### Preview